Kris Fair: Climate change

 During his House of Delegates campaign, Fair called climate change the "[number one] threat to our humanity".
 He ran on a platform that included advancing the Climate Solutions Now Act, an omnibus bill passed by the Maryland General Assembly during the 2022 legislative session that would reduce greenhouse gas emissions by 60 percent by 2030, while also advocating for the state to provide agricultural workers with resources to implement regenerative farming techniques and increase biodiversity in their fields.

 Education

 Fair supports the Blueprint for Maryland's Future, a sweeping education reform bill passed in 2021, and says he would work to ensure that the funding provided through the Blueprint is spent as legislators intended.

+Immigration

+In October 2025, Fair said he supported repealing the 287(g) program, which allows U.S. Immigration and Customs Enforcement (ICE) to train law enforcement officers to ask the immigration status of arrested individuals, calling the program an "unnecessary redundancy" that undermines residents' faith in local law enforcement.

 Social issues

 Fair supported a bill introduced by Delegate Karen Lewis Young during the 2020 legislative session that would prohibit hospitals and related institutions from discriminating against admitting or providing care to people on the basis of "sex, sexual orientation, gender identity, religion or creed, citizenship, age, physical or mental disability, [or] genetic information".
+In January 2024, he spoke against proposed bills to ban transgender students from competing on girls' sports teams in schools and another that would ban sexually explicit materials from school libraries.
+During the 2025 legislative session, Fair introduced the Carlton R. Smith Act, a bill to remove a criminal penalty for intentionally transferring HIV to another person.